sg1705/prettier-eslint-vscode-airbnb-demo/README.md

-# Configuring Prettier, ESLint and AirBnb style for TypeScript projects in VSCode
+# Configuring Prettier, ESLint and Airbnb style for TypeScript projects in VSCode

 ## 1. Install `prettier` npm package